-Following any accident or damage to equipment, the Manitowoc distributor must be immediately advised of the incident and consulted on necessary inspections and repairs.
-Should the distributor not be immediately available, contact should be made directly with Manitowoc Product Safety at the address below.
+Following any accident or damage to equipment, the Manitowoc dealer must be immediately advised of the incident and consulted on necessary inspections and repairs.
+Should the dealer not be immediately available, contact should be made directly with Manitowoc Product Safety at the address below.
 The crane must not be returned to service until it is thoroughly inspected for any evidence of damage.
-All damaged parts must be repaired or replaced as authorized by your Manitowoc distributor and/or Manitowoc Crane Care.
+All damaged parts must be repaired or replaced as authorized by your Manitowoc dealer and/or Manitowoc Crane Care.

-If this crane becomes involved in a property damage and/or personal injury accident, immediately contact your Manitowoc distributor.
-If the distributor is unknown and/or cannot be reached, contact Product Safety at:
+If this crane becomes involved in a property damage and/or personal injury accident, immediately contact your Manitowoc dealer.
+If the dealer is unknown and/or cannot be reached, contact Product Safety at:

-The Manitowoc Company, Inc. 1565 East Buchanan Trail Shady Grove, PA 17256-0021
+The Manitowoc Company, Inc.

+1565 East Buchanan Trail Shady Grove, PA 17256-0021